Mormonism vs Christianity

 To leave a comment, please scroll to the bottom.

-My book, To Mormons with Love explores the history and false teachings of Mormonism.
-Click the image for more information and to purchase.
+If you enjoy the following article, you would like my book, Mormonism Examined, which explores the history and false teachings of Mormonism.
+Click the book image to the left for more information and to purchase from Amazon.
 Only $8.99 on Kindle.
+Click HERE to purchase.

 More books by Pastor Mark Swarbrick, click the image below…